Clitoral hood piercing

 A clitoral hood piercing is a female genital piercing through the clitoral hood surrounding the clitoris.
 In addition to being an adornment, a clitoral hood piercing can enhance sexual pleasure during masturbation, foreplay and intercourse.

 In an empirical study at the University of South Alabama, the authors reported a positive relationship between vertical clitoral hood piercings and desire, frequency of intercourse, and sexual arousal.

 There are two main types of clitoral hood piercing: the vertical clitoral hood (VCH) piercing and the horizontal clitoral hood (HCH) piercing.
 As the names indicate, the difference is in the direction the piercing is oriented in the skin above the clitoris.
-Neither of these piercings penetrates the clitoris itself, although in common parlance they are sometimes called "clit" piercings.
+Neither of these piercings penetrates the clitoris itself, although in common language they are sometimes called "clit" piercings.
 The deep hood piercing is a variation of the clitoral hood piercing that passes deeper through the clitoral hood.

 Motivations

-Clitoral hood piercings are done to enhance sexual pleasure, for aesthetic reasons, as an artistic expression of personal style, and for survivors of sexual abuse or assault, as an act of reclamation.
+The clitoris is the human female's most sensitive erogenous zone and the primary anatomical source of human female sexual pleasure.
+The glans of the human clitoris is about the size of a pea but is estimated to have 8,000 to 10,000 sensory nerve endings, The extremely high density of sensory nerve endings in the glans of the clitoris enables it to be exceptionally sensitive to stimulation.

 To enhance sexual pleasure, the piercing must provide stimulation to the clitoris.
 According to Cosmopolitan magazine, many people say the vertical clitoral hood piercing enhances sexual pleasure more than a horizontal clitoral hood piercing.
 The vertical orientation of the jewelry increases pressure on the clitoris, particularly if the lower sphere (bead) of a barbell is situated to apply pressure directly to the glans of the clitoris.
-The clitoris is the human female's most sensitive erogenous zone and the primary anatomical source of human female sexual pleasure.
-The glans of the human clitoris is about the size of a pea but is estimated to have 8,000 to 10,000 sensory nerve endings, The extremely high density of sensory nerve endings in the glans of the clitoris enables it to be exceptionally sensitive to stimulation.

 A clitoral hood piercing may be desired as an adornment, either on its own, or in association with other body piercings.
 Some people say that even if they were the only person who ever saw their genital piercings, they would be happy with them.

 For some who have been sexually assaulted, raped, sexually abused, or psychologically hurt in various ways, genital piercings serve as a means to reclaim their sexuality or their ownership of their genitals.

 Execution

 The positioning of the piercing puts the rear of the jewellery in contact with the clitoris, allowing it to be stimulated.
-Correct positioning is particularly important for vertical clitoral hood piercings: a mistake often made by inexperienced piercers is positioning the puncture channel too flat or too far forward.
-The piercing tends to grow out and often the desired contact with the clitoris does not happen.
-This misplacement often occurs when working with clamp pliers.
-Also, the piercing must not be placed too close to the edge of the clitoral hood.
-There should be at least 1 cm between the puncture channel and the distal end of the clitoral hood.